akhmal22/akhmal22.github.io/index.md

 I will uploaded some materials at weekly basis, maybe one or two in a week in uncertain days of week, so stay tune.
 Also the language can swing between Indonesian or English for an uncertain occasion too.

-Update May 29: Layout changes; July 6: New Content Format
+Update May 29: Layout changes; July 6: New Content Format; August 27: Pagination

 [akhmal-github]: https://github.com/akhmal22